ZerdBG3/RAW/Features.md

 * Sleep lasts for 10 turns instead of 2 and it's a circular area, which the targets are selected based on HP on increasing order
 * Spiritual Weapon is indestructible and ignored by enemies.
 It can only act if the caster uses their bonus action to command it to (except on the turn it is cast).
 Also removed all special attacks
 * Produce Flame is a spell container, with instant attacking as an option (normal temporary spells after summoning the flame are still there as well)
 * Removes surface interaction for spells that are not AoE.
-They can still interact with surfaces, but must target the ground directly, instead of interacting when targeting a character on top of the surface
+They can still interact with surfaces (or create them), but must target the ground directly, instead of interacting when targeting a character on top of the surface
   <details>
     <summary>List of Spells with surface interaction changed</summary>
     <p>